Akibsaiyad14/clothsbillingandinventory/README.md

 - **PDF Generation**: Automatically generate professional PDF invoices using ReportLab (in Indian Rupees ₹)
 - **RESTful API**: Complete REST API for all operations with filtering and search capabilities
 - **JWT Authentication**: Secure token-based authentication system with refresh tokens
+- **Email Integration**: Automatic email delivery of PDF invoices to customers

 ### Frontend
 - **Dashboard**: Overview with statistics, low stock alerts, and recent bills